embar-/pdsa-grapher/README.md

 - Clicking a node displays detailed information about it, including relations to non-displayed tables.
 - Option to choose type neighbors: incoming, outgoing or all ([issue#14](https://github.com/Lukas-Vasionis/pdsa-grapher/issues/14)).
 - View incoming and outgoing links from active node to neighbours in different colors.
+- Ability to mark columns with colors in checkboxes (e.g., for inclusion into the prototype table).
+- Ability to use keyboard keys to change table selection.

 ## Known bugs, limitations and requested features
 - Limitation: If there are tables with the same names in different schemas within the database, they will be